How To Write a Book Review: A Practical Guide with Examples

 How to Structure a Book Review

-“Some books grab you by the collar and don’t let go until the final page.
+Example: “Some books grab you by the collar and do not let go until the final page.
 Others slowly weave their spell, like a warm cup of tea on a rainy afternoon.
-Sarah Waters’s ‘The Little Stranger’ belongs to the second category – a masterclass in slow-burning gothic tension that proves some haunted house stories are more about the people than the ghosts.”
+Sarah Waters’s ‘The Little Stranger’ belongs to the second category—a masterclass in slow-burning gothic tension that proves some haunted house stories are more about the people than the ghosts.”

 A summary is a shortened version of a work.

-When writing your summary, focus on the main plot points and avoid spoilers unless absolutely necessary (if you do spoil something, be sure to warn readers first!).
+When writing your summary, focus on the main plot points and avoid spoilers (if you must spoil something, be sure to warn readers first!).

 A good formula: